-Proceeds of the Bonds will be used: (i) to make a deposit into an escrow account established for the refunding of certain bonds issued by the Bank pursuant to the 1978 Resolution, (ii) to pay for Underwriters' discount, and (iii) to pay costs of issuance.
-The bonds of the Bank to be refunded by the issuance of the Bonds are set forth in "Appendix F - Summary of Bonds Refunded".
+Proceeds of the Bonds will be used to: (i) make a deposit into an escrow account established for the refunding of certain bonds issued by the Bank pursuance to the 1978 Resolution, (ii) pay for Underwriter's discount and (iii) pay costs of issuance.
+The bonds of the Bank to be refunded by the issuance of the Bonds are set forth in "Appendix F-Summary of Bonds Refunded".